Open World Markets to American Products and Services

+International trade continues to generate tremendous aggregate gains for the U.S. economy, American workers, and American households.
 The United States is the world’s largest economy and the world’s third largest exporter.
-Exports account for more than 12 percent of our nation’s gross domestic product, more than 12 million American jobs (and those jobs pay an estimated 13 to 18 percent more than the national average), and nearly half of economic growth in 2010.
+Exports account for more than 14 percent of our nation’s gross domestic product and more than 11 million American jobs.
+In 2013, every billion dollars of U.S. exports supported 5,590 jobs.
 More than ever, America’s prosperity and security depends on active engagement with the global economy.

 For 60 years, the United States has advocated expanding global trade – and for good reason.
 Academic research has repeatedly demonstrated that countries that have more open economies and engage in international trade enjoy higher growth rates and faster reductions in poverty than more closed economies.
 Each year, our nation’s GDP is an estimated $1 trillion greater as a result of decades of trade and investment liberalization.